Download the NHC Product Description User's Guide for all tropical cyclone-related

 World Meteorological Organization (WMO) and AWIPS (in parenthesis) headers:

-Intermediate public advisories may be issued every 3 hours when coastal watches or warnings are in effect.
+Intermediate public advisories are issued every 3 hours when coastal watches or warnings are in effect.
+United States tropical cyclone watches or warnings can be issued with regular or intermediate public advisories.
 Additionally, special public advisories may be issued at any time due to significant changes in warnings or in the cyclone.

 For a current listing of active storms, please visit our